bguspl/bguspl.github.io/practical_sessions/PracticalSession12.md

 *   Python is dynamic which means that the types are checked only at runtime.
 But Python is also strongly typed, just like Java.
 You can only execute operations that are supported by the target type.

-Note that this means that variable names do **not** have a type in Python, their values do.
+Note that this means that variable names do not have to have a type in Python, their values do.

 ### Coding Python